Setting Our Sights High Enough

 Which is more important to you: more money, or more time off?

-For most people, this question is a hard one.
+For most people, this question is a hard one, are we setting our sights high enough?
 Firstly, because we usually want both: more money and more time off.
 And secondly, whether we plan it this way or not, more time off generally involves spending more money.

 So how can we sensibly pursue both objectives?